Hearth Cooking Day: Cooking a mid-day tavern meal

-Sit right down and join the Sisters every Wednesday in the Tavern Museum kitchen to see the way Tavern cooks, both enslaved and free, historically baked gingerbread, cakes and other breads for Tavern guests.
+Sit right down and join the Sisters every Wednesday in the Tavern Museum kitchen to see the way Tavern cooks, both enslaved and free, historically cooked for Tavern guests.
 The more questions you ask, the more fun you have!
-The restored 18th-century brick beehive oven is stacked with wood and burned down to hot coals.
-After the coals are removed, the oven is allowed to cool to the proper temperature before inserting loaves and trays.
-It is the heat from the hot bricks that bakes the delicious treats!

 The Tavern was usually filled to the brim with travelers (or “strangers” as the Moravians called them) and the tavern kitchen had to keep up with the food production to feed them all.
-The Moravian Church didn’t want the tavern food production to interfere with other bakery sales within the town of Salem, so they made sure that the commercial sales never overlapped:
+The Moravian Church didn’t want the tavern food production to interfere with other sales within the town of Salem, especially the bakery, so they made sure that the commercial sales never overlapped:

 April 4, 1787 (Aelt.
 Conf.)
 “When Br.
 Blum comes to the tavern it must be understood from the beginning that the gingerbread baked there is for the benefit of the tavern only”.
 Vol. 5 p 2180